dgilbertsei/media_acquiadam/README.md

 #### Image Configuration

+Transcode options allows the site owner to control the size, format, and quality of downloaded images.
+Selecting the "Original File - no transcode" option will download the image without any changes.
+Selecting the "Transcode to standard format" allows the site owner to configure the size, quality and format of the downloaded image.

-The "Image size limit" field allows the site owner to control the maximum size of downloaded images in pixels.
+The "Downsize image size" field allows the site owner to control the maximum size of downloaded images in pixels.

-The "Image quality" field allows the site owner to control the quality of images downloaded from the DAM.
+The "Downsize image quality" field allows the site owner to control the quality of images downloaded from the DAM.

+The "Image format" field allows the site owner to change the file extension of downloaded images.

 #### Manual Asset Synchronization